Innovation By Design

 This will have a significant impact on local businesses and supply chains, increase productivity and create new jobs in sanctuary development and tourism services.

-Our specialists will examine the scale of the market, the underlying economics and design a dynamic business & governance model.
+Our specialists will examine the scale of the market, the underlying economics and design a dynamic business & governance model or models.

 When, and if we have all stakeholders on board, community, experts and investors, we shall move to Stage Two to create more detailed design and feasibility studies that will underpin a Master Plan.